Steve Josue

-Steve Josue (born April 5, 1980) is a former professional American football linebacker who played in the National Football League, NFL Europe, and Canadian Football League.
+Steve Josue (born April 5, 1980) is an American former professional football linebacker who played in the National Football League (NFL), NFL Europe, and Canadian Football League (CFL).
 Josue played college football at Carson–Newman.

-Early years and college
+Early life and college

 Josue was born in Miami, Florida to Haitian immigrant parents.
 A 1998 graduate of North Miami High School, Josue lettered two years in football and one in basketball and was an All-State selection in 1997 as a senior.

 Josue enrolled at the NCAA Division II Carson–Newman College and lettered four years from 1999 to 2002 after a redshirt year.
 In his redshirt freshman year (1999), Josue made 50 tackles (28 solo), three passes defensed, and 16 tackles for loss.
 Carson–Newman reached the NCAA Division II Football Championship title game in 1999, but lost, 58–52, to Northwest Missouri State in four overtime periods.

 In his sophomore season (2000), Josue started all 10 games and made 42 tackles (20 solo), 16 stops for loss, seven sacks, one interception, one pass deflected, and one fumble recovery.
 As a junior (2001), Josue had 26 tackles (20 solo), a team-high 10 tackles for loss, and five sacks.
 In 2002, the Eagles promoted Josue to team captain and finished the season a perfect 11-0.
 In that year, Josue made 48 tackles (30 solo), 13.5 tackles for loss, 7 sacks, three passes defensed, two fumble recoveries, and one forced fumble.

 With Carson-Newman, Josue received first-team All-SAC honors in his junior (2001) and senior (2002) years.
 Josue graduated in 2003 with a B.A. in computer information systems.